rolling-scopes/rsschool-app/.github/ISSUE_TEMPLATE/feature-request.md

 **Describe the feature**
-A clear and concise description of what the bug is.
+Please describe the requested feature in details.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the feature here.